-A variation of the typical career goals essay, this question asks applicants to adopt a big-picture view of their aspirations, touching on their professional goals.
+For another year running, Wharton poses a focused career goals essay, asking candidates to articulate their post-MBA professional goals and providing some guidance as to the scope of candidate’s responses.
 Along with describing their immediate post-MBA career goals, applicants should explain their long-term career goals and the broad impact they hope to have on their industry, community, country or region.
-A brief career summary can naturally lead to the gaps in one’s professional skill set that the Wharton MBA would fill.
+A brief career summary can naturally lead to the gaps in one’s professional skill set that the Wharton MBA would fill – and how.

 Of course, to craft a truly compelling essay, applicants must also display a strong and specific understanding of how Wharton’s program would enable them to accomplish their goals.
-Taking the time to learn about the school’s curriculum, special programs and extracurricular activities—whether by visiting campus, speaking with members of the community, or reading the Clear Admit Guide to Wharton—will pay dividends here.
+Taking the time to learn about the school’s curriculum, special programs and extracurricular activities—whether by seeking out alumni or current students to engage, or connecting with resources through the Wharton website—will pay dividends here.

-This second question is another classic in terms of MBA essays; adcoms are interested in people who make an impact, whether at work, or in other avenues of their lives.
-They want to know you’ll make an impact while on campus at Wharton, as well as an alumni, as you pursue your career and life goals.
-Whether you choose to cull an example from your professional or personal life, it’s important to put the story in context before clearly outlining the actions you took and the results you achieved.
-The more detail you’re able to provide about your role in achieving a positive outcome, the easier it will be for you to accurately demonstrate your leadership skills—then connect to how you would contribute to Wharton.
+With that in mind, applicants should aim to balance reflections on their past and connect their history with potential future contributions to Wharton.
+That said, this second question is another classic in terms of MBA essays; adcoms are interested in people who make an impact, whether at work, or in other avenues of their lives.
+They want to know you’ll make an impact while on campus at Wharton and then as an alum, as you pursue your career and life goals.
+Whether you choose to draw on your professional, personal or academic life, it’s important to create context before connecting to how you would contribute to Wharton.

-As you approach the second half of the prompt, think about how you can translate your experience and related lessons into involvement on the Wharton campus as well as further along in the future as an alum.
-Indicate specific contributions that you would like to make.
+As you approach the contributions, specifically, think about how you can translate your experience and related lessons into involvement on the Wharton campus.
 Creating a link between your past and your potential future at the program will enable you to present a consistent and clear picture of your candidacy, as well as your professional and personal interests.
-Also consider the importance of extending impact via your long-term goals.
 The more information you can provide about how exactly you would contribute (playing a certain role in organizing a particular annual event, for example), the more reason you’ll give the adcom to admit you.

-Explain how you have reflected on the previous decision about your application, and discuss any updates to your candidacy (e.g., changes in your professional life, additional coursework, extracurricular/volunteer engagements).
-First-time applicants may also use this section to address any extenuating circumstances.
-(250 words)
+Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
+(250 words; required for reapplicants)

 Given the narrow word limit for this response, reapplicants will want to offer a straightforward account of the specific steps they’ve taken to strengthen their applications since last applying to Wharton.
 Candidates should aim to be as exhaustive as possible as they cover improved quantitative records, enhanced professional qualifications, efforts to become more familiar with the Wharton MBA program, and other ways they’ve worked to become a stronger applicant this season.

-As for first-time applicants, Wharton notes that this space may be used for extenuating circumstances.
-The narrow framing of this prompt suggests that this response will be best reserved to address glaring weaknesses or liabilities in one’s application (as opposed to offering “bonus information” about one’s candidacy).
-Applicants should keep their responses brief and to-the-point, offering explanations without making excuses and humbly bringing mitigating factors to the reader’s attention.
+Consider these five questions before providing additional information (and extra reading) to the adcom.
+If you need to address glaring weaknesses or liabilities (as opposed to offering “bonus information” about one’s candidacy), keep responses brief and to-the-point.
+Offer explanations without making excuses and humbly bring mitigating factors to the reader’s attention.